lil-lilithhh/Spline-Path-Control-MYou/README.md

 * **WebM Export:** Export your animation with a white background, perfect for use as a control video in VACE.

 ## 🔄 Recent Updates

+* **6/27/25 V2.3 Update:**
+    * Added Multi-Editing.
+You can now edit multiple objects at once and their properties.
+    * Added Curve Editors for controlling both the Easing and Scale.
+These are very powerful tools that will allow you to get the exact motion you want.
+Want something to grow larger overtime or pulse in and out?
+Want to finetune the speed of something?
+What to easily control camera movement?
+The new Curve Editors make it possible (and easy)
+    * UI Overhaul.
+Made many changes to the UI, such as a new sexy dark and light theme, collapsible and categorized menus, new animations, added ability to drag to increase/decrease values, cleaner layout, improved scaling system for the canvas and much more.
+I spent quite a few hours on this one lol
+    * Added ability to paste images into the editor with CTRL+V, and delete anything with the Delete key, and delete points by right clicking.
+    * And a long list of other functions, small fixes, and quality of life changes that would take too long to write out 😅

+I hope some of you find this tool helpful!
+Even though I used AI to create this, it still took many hours over the course of the last week and a half to create.
+Some may say using AI to code is unethical or cheating, but without it this tool would've never been made.

 * **6/25/25 V2.2 Update:**
     * Added "Hide Once Completed" checkbox.
 Now you can control whether or not a shape is hidden when not playing.
 This will allow you to for example seamlessly connect multiple splines together, create more dynamic and complex camera movements and much more.